MATRIX30/Deploy_CI-CD/README.md

-Lets perform an industry standard CI-CD workflow with Travis-CI, Docker, Git and Github
+Let's perform an industry standard CI-CD workflow with Travis-CI, Docker, Git and Github